systronix/Systronix_PCA9548A/README.md

  - TI has the TCA prefix.
 NXP uses PCA.
 They should be interchangeable and there may be other vendors.
 [TCA9548A data sheet](http://www.ti.com/product/tca9548a) and [PCA95458A datasheet](www.nxp.com/documents/data_sheet/PCA9548A.pdf)

 ## PCA9548A Cautions or Issues
- - you can select more than out active output at a time
+ - you can select more than one active output at a time, and the total resistance and capacitance of all enabled network segments adds together and appears on the conglomerated network.
+Example: setting control to 0xFF enables *all* mux outputs simultaneously.
+ - Slaves with the same address on different simultaneously-enabled channels will clash.
  - this device is not a buffer, so it does not isolate capacitance between input and active output(s).
  - beware total I2C net loading which is the sum of input and output nets, including capacitance, and pullups.
+ - if too many outputs are enabled and the network is overloaded,, it may not be possible to access the control register to get out of this state.
+The only solution would be a POR or using the mux reset input.

 ## Examples
 ### PCA9548A_Test.ino